 - Fatigue, constant tiredness

-- Refusing to sleep or struggling to fall asleep
+- Bedtime anxiety (refusing to sleep or struggling to fall asleep)

 - Waking up frequently at night, unable to return to sleep